robodatalab/authorship/README.md

 halfway leaves the chapters it finished corrected.
 It all lands as ordinary
 edits: `Ctrl+Z` walks the pass back like anything else, and nothing is written to disk until you save.

-Authorship asks Gemini to relax its adjustable safety filters, since a novel is the author's own work being copy-edited rather than anything the model is being asked to invent.
-Google's prohibited-content policy sits behind those filters and is not adjustable; a manuscript it refuses cannot be corrected this way.

 A chapter is only written back if what came back is plausibly that chapter: about as long as it went in, ending where a sentence ends, and in the same